bachngo2000/Cinema-Room-REST-Service/README.md

-# Cinema Room REST Service
+# Java Backend Development Project - Cinema Room REST Service

 A Java Backend Development project that serves as a simplementation of Virtual Cinema Theater.
 It is based on Spring Boot and built with Intellij IDEA.